ClickerOfThings/RedsCalculator/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## License

+This repository is licensed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0)